Aerial Acrobatics Policy

 Any student who wishes to access the aerial equipment must first be assessed by Yale’s Aerial Review Panel, which is composed of staff members from Yale College Undergraduate Production, Yale Risk Management, Yale Environmental Health and Safety, and an aerial consultant.
 The Aerial Review Panel occurs at least once per year, near the beginning of the fall semester and the process consists of a written application, in-person interview, and an “in-the-air” assessment of your skills.
 Following the review process, applicants will be notified via email whether they have passed or failed the assessment on each apparatus they are applying to use.
 Those who pass fall into two categories: those approved for Practice Only are permitted to use the equipment in Payne Whitney Gymnasium; those approved for Performance may also subsequently apply to include an aerial component into a live performance.

-The Fall 2017 Aerial Review Panel will take place on Friday, September 29, from 1-4pm, in PWG Fifth Floor Studio D. Please apply to take part in the Aerial Review Panel using this webform.
+The Fall 2019 Aerial Review Panel will take place on Friday, October 25, from Noon-5pm, in PWG Fifth Floor Studio D. Please apply to take part in the Aerial Review Panel using this webform.
+The deadline to submit an application is October 1; late applications will not be accepted

 Aerialists who have been approved for performance may apply to include an aerial component into their production using this webform.